eric2969/PD2023_final_project/README.md

 ## Architecture

 Our game is based on cpp, and interface is powered by "windows.h".
-We would like to use socket as our api to transmit enemy player data by UDP protocol And we divided our game architecture into several parts, listed at the below.
+We would like to use socket as our api to transmit enemy player data by TCP protocol We about to use some techniques like File I/O, Polymorphism, Operator Overloading, Inheritance, Exception Handling, etc...
+And we divided our game architecture into several parts, listed at the below.
   - [Main](#main)
   - [Table](#table)